-In addition to completing the FAFSA® to determine eligibility for financial aid, some students may need to also complete the College Scholarship Services (CSS) Profile.
+In addition to completing the Free Application for Federal Student Aid (FAFSA®) to determine eligibility for financial aid, some students may need to also complete the College Scholarship Services (CSS) Profile.
 The CSS Profile is required by about 400 colleges and scholarship programs and it can help you access nonfederal financial aid (i.e., institutional aid).
 It is more extensive than the FAFSA and looks at your family's finances, including:

 - Expenses, including home equity on the primary home residence, retirement accounts and life insurance plans.

 If applicable, the CSS Profile may also look at the income and assets of a noncustodial parent.
 If you're not attending a participating institution then you do not need to complete the CSS profile.

 If you're a student, you might already have an account with College Board, namely if you registered with them for your AP, PSAT/NMSQT or SAT exams.
 If not, it's easy for students and/or parents to sign up here.